BMW B58 M140i M240i….

 The Eventuri Difference

-The B58 Eventuri system uses our Patent Pending Carbon fibre Housing which provides an aerodynamically efficient airflow path from the filter to the turbo.
+The B58 Eventuri system uses our Patented Carbon fibre Housing which provides an aerodynamically efficient airflow path from the filter to the turbo.
 Not just another cone filter with a heat shield but a unique design which invokes the Venturi affect and maintains laminar flow conditions to reduce the drag on the turbo.
 You can read more about the housing design and how it works HERE.

 The Eventuri B58 intake system consists of a number of components engineered to perform a specific purpose and fabricated to the highest of standards.
 Here are the details for each component and the design ethos behind them:

 Each intake system consists of:

 - Prepreg Carbon Filter Housing and integrated MAF tube

 - Prepreg Carbon Scoop

 - Double layer main heat shield